 Scan your bank statements from the last several months to identify recurring costs to get rid of.
-While you’re at it, keep an eye out for other problem areas in your budget to correct, like repeated impulse buys at your favorite store.
+While you’re at it, keep an eye out for other problem areas in your budget, like repeated impulse buys at your favorite store.

 2. Update Your Spending Limits in Each Budgeting Category

 A budget is not a static system.
 The spending limits you set when you first started your budget may not fit your life today.

 Go through all your budget categories and see if your spending projections align with your actual spending.
 For example, if you’re exceeding your spending limit for groceries every month, it may be time to make an adjustment to your budget.
 You may have been underestimating your spending all along.